EASME

 Grant in 2018

-Ahead Therapeutics is a biotech company focused on developing innovative treatments for various autoimmune disorders.
-Utilizing a proprietary technology centered on PS-liposomes that contain auto-autoantigens, the company aims to induce antigen-specific immune tolerance through a biomimetic process.
-This approach allows for the customization of encapsulated auto-antigens, targeting conditions such as Type 1 Diabetes, Multiple Sclerosis, and Celiac Disease.
-The technology is designed primarily as a reverse therapeutic vaccine, potentially offering permanent cures rather than just palliative care.
-Ahead Therapeutics' method boasts several advantages, including long-lasting effects, non-systemic immunosuppression, minimal toxicity, cost-effective production, and compatibility with other therapies.
-The effectiveness of this liposome-based platform has been validated in animal models, and preclinical non-regulatory assessments are underway for specific indications.
-The company plans to advance to preclinical regulatory stages and expand its treatment pipeline to address additional autoimmune conditions, recognizing the significant impact these diseases have on the global population and healthcare costs.
+Ahead Therapeutics is a start-up biotech company focused on developing innovative treatments for various autoimmune disorders using its proprietary technology.
+The company employs a unique approach involving PS-liposomes containing auto-autoantigens, which induce antigen-specific immune tolerance through a biomimetic process.
+This technology has the potential to address multiple autoimmune diseases, including Type 1 Diabetes, Multiple Sclerosis, and Celiac Disease, and is primarily envisioned as a reverse therapeutic vaccine that aims to provide a permanent cure rather than merely palliative care.
+Ahead Therapeutics' liposome-based platform offers several advantages, such as long-lasting effects, non-systemic immunosuppression, absence of toxicity, cost-effective production, and compatibility with other therapies.
+The technology has already demonstrated validation in animal models, and the company is progressing towards preclinical regulatory assessments while expanding its pipeline for additional indications.
+Given that autoimmune diseases affect 5-10% of the global population and often require chronic treatment, Ahead Therapeutics aims to significantly improve patient quality of life and reduce societal healthcare costs.

 CRUINT